 This unit will focus on the different perspectives that readers and writers bring to a text.
 Students will continue to apply reading, writing, and research skills to explore a variety of approaches to literature and the nature of language as a communication process.
 They explore the psychoanalytic theories of Freud and Jung and apply the psychoanalytic approach to interpret works of literature and to analyse Robertson Davies’ novel Fifth Business.
 Students will study the specific characteristics inherent to first person narratives, examining such elements as form, style, tone, content, voice, symbolism, and imagery.
 Students will develop their own use of the personal narrative as a writing tool to extend their unique perspectives.

 This unit will again focus on the different perspectives that readers and writers bring to a text.
 Students will continue to apply reading, writing, and research skills to explore a variety of approaches to literature.
-They will read, analyse, and interpret a variety of short stories.
-Students will create a short story imitating a style and a perspective studied and will partake in a round-table discussion.
+They will read, analyse, and interpret a variety of poems as well as the novel Pride and Prejudice.
+Students will imitate a style and a perspective studied and will develop a poetry analysis.

 Literature as a Depiction of the Human Condition

-Unit 5 which is entitled “Literature as a Depiction of the Human Condition” examines the role of the twentieth and twenty-first century writer in depicting realistic characters and events and pertinent issues.
+This unit is entitled “Literature as a Depiction of the Human Condition” and examines the role of the twentieth and twenty-first century writer in depicting realistic characters and events and pertinent issues.
 The unit also explores the theme of the human condition, focusing on the existentialist movement and on Modernist and Post-modernist works.
 Students analyse short stories, essays, and an American novel by Richard Wright entitled A Father’s Law, interpreting its literary elements and responding to it in a creative text.